inoxlang/inox/README.md

 </details>

-## Compile from Source
+## Build From Source

-- clone this repository
+- Clone this repository
 - `cd` into the directory
-- run `go build ./cmd/inox`
+- Run `go build ./cmd/inox`

 ## Early Sponsors